Class Distance Weighted Cross-Entropy Loss for Ulcerative Colitis Severity Estimation: Class Distance Weighted Cross-Entropy

 Cross-entropy loss function, which is widely used in classification tasks, does not take into account how probabilities of the predictions are distributed among the non-true classes (Equation \ref{eqn:CE}):

-where $i$ is the index of the class in the output layer, $c$ is the index of ground-truth class, $y$ is the ground-truth label and $\hat{y}$ is the prediction.
+where $i$ is the index of the class in the output layer, $c$ is the index of ground-truth class, $y$ is the ground-truth label, and $\hat{y}$ is the prediction.
 Since one-hot encoding is used for the ground-truth labels of the classes at the output layer, $y_i=0$ $\forall i\neq c$.
 Eventually, cross-entropy loss only evaluates the predicted confidence of the true class.
-Since the predictions farther from the correct classes are not penalized more than the closer classes, cross-entropy is not an optimum loss function for the ordinal classes.
-When there is ranking among the output classes, class mispredictions become important.
+However, when there is a ranking among the output classes, class mispredictions become important, too.
 For example, in an ordinal class structure from 0 to 9, predicting 0 for class 9 is much worse than predicting 8.
 A better loss function would evaluate this ranking and penalize more if the predictions are away from the true class (see Table \ref{tab:ce_loss_samples}).
+Since the predictions farther from the correct classes are not penalized more than the closer classes, cross-entropy is not an optimum loss function for the ordinal classes.